aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-table-row-data-bands/_index.md

 ﻿---
-title: Working with Table-Row Data Bands
+title: Working with Table-Row Data Bands – Aspose.Words for Java
+articleTitle: Working with Table-Row Data Bands
+linktitle: Working with Table-Row Data Bands
 description: "Output a sequence of table-row data when building a report Java."
 type: docs
 weight: 20